geemus/heroku-style/README.markdown

 ## Usage

 After installation the plugin should work seamlessly.
-So far it should work for any commands in the `apps` namespace and for the `ps` command.
+So far it should work for commands in the `apps` and `ps` namespaces.